Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 When using the tool, select the “Violators at Large” radio button and input the name of the person of interest.
 It is even possible to restrict the search to Greene County warrants or search other counties within Ohio.

-How To Obtain Probation Information in Greene County Ohio
+How To Look Up Probation Records in Greene County Ohio

 Records pertaining to either probation or parole proceedings are not considered public records in Ohio—therefore, any information being sought on other individuals will be limited.
 However, the public is free to submit information on a probationer anonymously if they suspect they have violated their probation terms.

-Patrons will need to contact the Greene County Adult Probation or the County Juvenile Court’s Probation Department to ascertain what information they may acquire.13
+Patrons can also contact the Greene County Adult Probation or the County Juvenile Court’s Probation Department to ascertain what information they may acquire.13

-How To Perform a Greene County Background Check
+How To Get a Background Check Report in Greene County OH

 Two types of background checks are carried out in Greene County: personal checks carried out by citizens and professional checks carried out by commercial companies and public agencies.